Nimai95/Project-2-Machine-Learning/README.md

 ## Research Question

 Predicting the direction of the stock has been always a strong interest of every trader because once we anticipate a trend we can make a profit via "buy low and sell high".
 However it's not an easy task.
-Stock market is subject to quick changes, random fluctuation, non linear, and non symentric mainly because participants are irrational, emotional, and implusive in their trading behavior .
+Stock market is subject to quick changes, random fluctuation, non linear, and non non-symmetric distribution mainly because participants are irrational, emotional, and implusive in their trading behavior .
 However complex the market is, there is a belief that given mass trading behaviors repetitive patterns exist, which is a foundation of technical analysis.

 By using supervised machine learning models with the inputs as various of technical analysis indicators, we examine: